 The tax to be paid on a Partnership firm is 30% + the educational cess.
 There is no annual return filing requirement for a Partnership firm.

-Thus both are taxed at the same percent.
+Thus both are taxed at the same percent but more compliance to the part of LLP.

 On the basis of above comparison above it’s clear why LLP is elected over the Partnership Firm because it avails the advantages of the Partnerships with higher preference.

-LLPs are easy to register, offer a variety of advantages to the promoters and is straightforward to take care of , making it ideal for several small and medium-sized business that might otherwise prefer to start as a Proprietorship or a personal Ltd.
+LLPs are easy to register, offer a variety of advantages to the (Partners/ Designated Partners) and is straightforward to take care of , making it ideal for several small and medium-sized business that might otherwise prefer to start as a Proprietorship or a personal Ltd.